ungentilgarcon/topogram-standard-upgraded/docs/API.md

 ### Export bundles (MapApp Builder)

+See `RECENT_PROGRESS.md` for the latest export and builder improvements (week ending 2025-10-30).

 - Exporting a Topogram bundle is performed outside the Meteor runtime.
 The server is responsible for writing two JSON files that satisfy `mapappbuilder/config.schema.json` and the expected dataset shape (`presentation/data/topogram.json`).
 - The writer can reuse existing publications/methods to gather data, but no additional Meteor-specific API is required by the builder itself.
-- See `mapappbuilder/README.md` for the complete packaging workflow and renderer adapters that consume the exported JSON.
+	- See `docs/mapappbuilder/README.md` for the complete packaging workflow and renderer adapters that consume the exported JSON.

 ## New on branch `implementing_debian_graphs`